psychoinformatics-de/psychoinformatics-www/content/pages/members.rst

       <div class="mugshot" style="background-image: url(/img/mugshots/grill-3.png);"></div>
       <div class="info">
         <h3>Ulf der Dritte (2015&ndash;)</h3>
         <p class="blurb">The Trolley Grill "Toronto".
-It's big enough to feed
-        three labs twice over; so big they named it after a city. <em>Plus</em>
+So big they named it after
-        it comes with a built-in 15¢ bottle opener.
-Though the wheels do kinda fall off...</p>
+        a city; big enough to feed three labs twice over. <em>And</em> it comes with a built-in 15¢ bottle opener, for convenience.
+Though the wheels do have a bit of tendency to fall off...</p>
         <ul class='social-links'>
           <li><a class='si-home' href="http://wp.tepro-gartenwelt.de/en/grills/holzkohlegrills/grillwagen-toronto/"><i class="fa fa-home" aria-hidden="true"></i></a></li>
         </ul>